dev7a/samstacks/examples/README.md

 Before running these examples, ensure you have:
 1.  `samstacks` installed (`pip install samstacks`).
 2. AWS SAM CLI installed and configured.
-3. AWS CLI installed and configured with appropriate credentials and a default region, or be prepared to specify `--region` and `--profile` with the `samstacks deploy` command.
+3. AWS CLI installed and configured with appropriate credentials and a default region.
+Region and profile configuration is managed through the `pipeline.yml` manifest using `default_region` and `default_profile` settings.

 ## `simple-pipeline.yml`